Is it time to practice writing the letter H?

-The free letter h tracing worksheets below are a great way to practice forming the letter H. Perfect for those who are learning to write the alphabet in home-school, kindergarten, or preschool depending on your local area.
+These letter h tracing worksheets are ideal for learning to write the alphabet in home-school, kindergarten, or preschool.

 If you're having some trouble getting your child to do their homework, especially at 4, 5, 6 years old... remember these words well...